shiofreecss/Gosei/README.md

 ### Uploading SGF Files

 1. Click on the drop area or use the file browser to select an SGF file
-2. The game will be loaded and displayed on the board
+2. The game will be loaded and displayed in the Game Viewer

 ### Browsing the Game Library